ShaneGaymon28/ShaneGaymon28.github.io/_projects/1_project.md

 <h4><strong><u>Project Requirements</u></strong></h4>

-The database system I created will be used to track the day-to-day operations of a small pizzeria.
+The database system I created was used to track the day-to-day operations of a small pizzeria.

-The pizzeria's requirements for this system include the following entities:
+The pizzeria's requirements for this system require us to keep track of the following information:
 <h6><strong>Pizzas</strong></h6>
 <ul>
     <li>Crust Type (thin, original, pan, gluten free)</li>
     <li>Size (personal, medium, large, x-large)</li>
-    <li>Price (selling price) and Cost (cost to produce) to the company, determined by size and toppings</li>
+    <li>Price ($ amount to customer) and Cost ($ amount to produce) to the company, determined by size and toppings</li>
-    <li>Can be in 2 states: completed by the kitched or still being processed</li>
+    <li>2 states: completed by the kitched or still being processed</li>
     <li>Toppings on the pizza</li>
 </ul>